Mortgage for Holiday Let

 Insuring your Holiday Let

-Your holiday home mortgage lender will want to ensure that the property is adequately insured as they’re using it as security against their lending.
+Your buy to holiday let mortgage lender will want to ensure that the property is adequately insured as they’re using it as security against their lending.
 Ordinary buildings insurance is not suitable in most cases due to the limited time you may be using your second home.
 Make sure you deal with a specialist broker to get an appropriate policy that is satisfactory to your mortgage lender and also meet your own needs in full.

 Types of Holiday Home